The 20 Most Popular Android Apps in the Google Play Store

 LINE is the fourth-most popular instant messaging app on Android, behind WhatsApp, Facebook Messenger, and Viber.

 Asia drives much of its popularity.
 It’s in the top five communications apps in Japan, Taiwan, Thailand, Cambodia, and Indonesia.
 The app struggles to make the top 30 in most European and North American countries, however.

 Flipboard is a curious app.
-It doesn’t garner the same number of headlines as many of its competitors, but—as the half a billion downloads prove—it’s hugely popular among users.
+It doesn’t garner the same number of headlines as many of its competitors, but as the 600 million downloads prove, it’s hugely popular.

 In case you don’t know, the app collates news, conversations, and compelling stories around any given topic, giving you a one-stop shop for the subjects you care about.